Nakao2/cpp-chess-game/README.md

    Generates moves randomly and updates the board.
 Does not have a strategy or follow any tactics, aside from being able to prioritize agressive moves(capturing a piece) over non-agressive.

+4) chess_history.h
+   Class derived form Chess.
+Added BoardStateContainer as a member.
+   Writes into it with every successful move.

 Known bugs:

+// Fixed
-  1) cpu_opponent.h
+x) cpu_opponent.h
    Method AgrMovePiece() sometimes ignores a possible capture move.

 To do list (not sorted in priority):

 1) Add ability of a pawn to move two tiles ahead, if it hasn't been moved before.
 2) Add castling(chess move).
+3) Add pawn morphing into another piece when reaching edge of the board.
+4) Qt integration
+5) Integrate open-source chess engine Stockfish.

+// Done
-  3) Add a class derived from Chess that includes a BoardStateContainer as a feature.
+x) Add a class derived from Chess that includes a BoardStateContainer as a feature.